Emergency Program Leadership and Documentation Review

 JHA or pre-task planHazards and planned controls before workWas the actual task covered?

-Inspection logConditions were checked and defects followed upWere findings corrected?
+Inspection logConditions checked and defects trackedWere findings corrected and closed?

 Training recordWorkers received required instructionWas it site-specific and understood?

-Incident reportFacts, causes, and corrective actionsDid the action address root cause?
+Incident reportFacts, root causes, corrective actionsDid the action address the root cause?

 Exposure dataNoise, silica, chemical, or heat risk basisAre controls matched to measured risk?

-Emergency drill recordPlan was practiced and improvedWere lessons closed out?
+Emergency drill recordPlan was practiced and improvedWere lessons learned closed out?

 Documentation is not the control by itself.
-A permit does not make a confined space safe, a training roster does not guard an edge, and an inspection form does not repair a damaged cord.
-For exam purposes, documents are valuable when they support hazard recognition, communication, accountability, and verification.
+A permit does not make a confined space safe, a roster does not guard an edge, and an inspection form does not repair a damaged cord.
+Records are valuable when they support hazard recognition, communication, accountability, and verification.

 Leadership And Communication